 Winter will be here soon and what better way to spend those days than on a road trip?
 Hopefully, this list can show you a few new places to have an adventure.
+This is part of a series of the Trips from Toledo blog post series.

 1. Oregon, Ohio (10 miles from Toledo)